 Why PvP players edit the HUD

 (1) Center-view clarity: PvP is mostly about reading the center of your screen — the crosshair, the enemy's silhouette, your hit registration.
-An item-name popup or experience-bar flash right there slows your reaction by exactly the wrong fraction of a second.
+An item-name popup or an experience-bar flash right there slows your reaction by exactly the wrong fraction of a second.

 HUD elements you can hide or restyle with a resource pack